0xstern/tailwind-theme-extractor/ARCHITECTURE.md

 ];
 ```

 That's it!
-The pipeline will automatically handle extraction, building, and type generation.
+The pipeline will automatically handle resolution, building, and type generation.

 ## Testing Strategy